philips-labs/terraform-aws-github-runner/README.md

 This feature has been disabled by default.

 ## Debugging

-In case the setup does not work as intended follow the trace of events:
+In case the setup does not work as intended, trace the events through this sequence:

 - In the GitHub App configuration, the Advanced page displays all webhook events that were sent.
 - In AWS CloudWatch, every lambda has a log group.
 Look at the logs of the `webhook` and `scale-up` lambdas.